gsantipantakis/dataExtraction/README.md

 Please notice that `###FROM###,###TO###` are placeholders that will be automatically replaced by the boundaries of the temporal window specified by the user at command line.

 Finally, the data extraction tool extends the SPARQL 1.1 set of functions to simplify the data extraction process.
-In the above example the function `t:during/3` is not a SPARQL 1.1 function, but it is available in the extension provided by the tool.
+In the above example the function `t:during/3` is not a SPARQL 1.1 function, and it is available in the extension provided by the tool.
 The extension currently includes the following functions:

 	<http://www.unipi.gr/dataExtraction/temporal#during>: returns true if a time instant is within a
  		specified time interval.
 It takes three dateTime literal arguments where the first is the